bluefireteam/flutter_gapless_audio_loop/README.md

 These are some know reasons for audio files not looping perfect:

-- Android 6 does not seems to loop perfectly the files.
+- Android 6 does not seems to loop perfectly the files for some reason.
 - MP3 usually have gaps due to its compress format, for more info check [this question on stackexchange](https://sound.stackexchange.com/questions/8916/mp3-gapless-looping-help).
-- OGG files working only on Android, Unfortunately OGG is not support by iOs.
+- _OGG files working only on Android:_ Unfortunately OGG is not support by iOs.